brege/brege.org/content/recipes/_index.md

 hideMeta: true
 ---

-A collection of professional, heirloom, and personal recipes.
+A collection of professional, heirloom, and personal recipes, as well as tasting menus.

 ## [General / Home Recipes](/recipes/gen)

 These recipes are meant for at home, personal, and camping use.
-More info on the [landing page](/recipes/gen)
+These will come in due time as I recreate and digitize my past notes.

 {{< recipe-list section="gen" >}}